 I don’t care how great of a cook you are, or how many puppies you plan on adopting with your profit, or how many veterans you plan to hire, the first rule of opening and running a restaurant is to MAKE MONEY.
 If you cannot turn a profit, you’ll be up to your eyeballs in debt with no light at the end of the tunnel and all of your great plans for changing the world will come to naught.
 As a successful restaurateur told me many years ago as I watched him pick up five dropped pennies, “Pennies make dollars, young man.”
 If you cannot pinch pennies, maybe this isn’t your calling.
 The restaurant business has destroyed lots of good people and if you don’t want to end up as a statistic, you must treat every dollar earned as a precious commodity.

 Your customers will return to your place of business not because of the great food, but rather because of the way you make them feel when they’re in your restaurant, at your food truck, or sitting at your coffee bar and enjoying your great food.
-In early 2022, it may not feel like that, but that desire for hospitality will return.
+Here in early 2022, it may not feel like that, but that desire for hospitality will return.
 Everyone in your restaurant should be able to smile and say “Hi thanks for coming in to see us, we’ll be with you in just a second” when someone walks in the door, approaches your window, or stands in line at your hot dog cart.
 Making your customers feel welcome by solidifying their decision to dine with you is critical to your success.
 And over the years I’ve found that the lack of basic hospitality has been the nail in the coffin of many restaurants, cafes, food trucks, etc. So, let’s discuss what it’s going to take for you to be successful and some things you need to understand.
 If you’re on your second or third restaurant this information may be familiar.
 If you want to open your first restaurant, food truck, or café this is the information you’re going to need.